 The map below illustrates the concentration of high average property tax bills in the Northeast and on the West Coast.
 In contrast, home owners in Southern states (excluding Texas) pay some of the lowest RET bills in the country.

 As property values vary widely by state, controlling for this variable produces a more instructive state-by-state comparison.
 In keeping with prior analyses, NAHB calculates this by dividing aggregate real estate taxes paid by the aggregate value of owner-occupied housing units within a state.
 The effective tax rate can be expressed either as a percentage of home value or as a dollar amount levied per $1,000 of this value.

 Interstate differences among home values explain some, but not all, of the variance in real estate tax bills across the country.
-Texas is an illustrative example of a state in which home values hardly, if at all, explain real estate tax bills faced by homeowners.
-While Texas ranks in the bottom half of states in terms of average home values, it is 11th in average real estate taxes paid.
-Other factors are clearly at play, and state and local government financing turns out to be a major one.
+Texas is an illustrative example of a state in which home values explain little with regards to real estate tax bills faced by homeowners.
+While Texas ranks in the bottom half of states in terms of average home values, it is 11th in average real estate taxes paid and imposes the 7th-highest average property tax rate.

 Of course, neither home values nor a state’s reliance on property tax revenue is fully responsible for the geographic variance of property tax rates and revenues.
 State spending per resident, the nature of this government spending, the prevalence of homeownership within a state, and demographics all affect tax policy and, thus, the type and magnitude of tax collections.
 These variables combine to explain the variance that the two factors discussed here do not fully capture.